Alia Whitney-Johnson (2011 - 2012)

 Having launched her first venture at the age of seven, through which she became an internationally commissioned jewelry designer, Alia has always had a passion for design, entrepreneurship, and organizational development.

 Her greatest passion, however, lies in her work in Sri Lanka with young women who have survived sexual abuse.
 After traveling to Sri Lanka in the summer of 2005, she founded the Emerge Beads-to-Business Program to enable Sri Lankan teenage mothers who had survived rape to develop business and life skills through jewelry design.
-As the program grew, she formed Emerge Global, a non-profit that aims to empower young women around the world who have survived abuse to rediscover and celebrate their personal beauty, develop their self-sufficiency, and become leaders within their own communities.
+As the program grew, she formed Emerge Global.

-Her work with Emerge Global has led to numerous speaking engagements at a variety of venues, including universities, conferences, professional women's groups, leadership trainings, high schools, libraries, and a rape crisis center.
-Alia has also received a number of awards and honours including her selections as one of Glamour Magazine’s Top Ten College Women, a Truman Scholar for her commitment to public service, and as one of 20 young social entrepreneurs under the age of 30 to be a YouthActionNet® Global Fellow through the International Youth Foundation.
+Her work with Emerge Global led to numerous speaking engagements at a variety of venues, including universities, conferences, professional women's groups, leadership trainings, high schools, libraries, and a rape crisis center.
+Alia has also received a number of awards and honours including her selection as one of Glamour Magazine’s Top Ten College Women, a Truman Scholarship in 2007 for her commitment to public service, and was one of 20 young social entrepreneurs under the age of 30 to be a YouthActionNet® Global Fellow through the International Youth Foundation.
 In 2010, she was a finalist for a Do Something Award®, which recognizes young world-changers who are pivotal “do-ers” in their field.
-Emerge has been featured on Good Morning Sri Lanka twice as well as in major publications such as the Boston Globe and was named Boston’s Small Charity of the Year by the Classy Awards.
 In June of 2011, Alia was elected to MIT’s board of trustees, for a 5-year term.

 She loves traveling, meeting new people, dancing (she joined several cohort peers in enthusiasm for salsa), and the very special girls of Emerge.